yobulkdev/yobulkdev/README.md

 ## Building locally.
 If you are a devevloper and want to build locally,you should have installed MongoDB and it should be running locally.
-- Prerequisites:<b>You should have installed mongo on your local machine and it's running.</b>

 YoBulk is a fullstack next.js application which uses MongoDB as it's primary Database.
 ```bash